 We have heard about ethical audits before but were not sure what all the good practices were.
-Nestlé guided us in closing the minor findings we had and becoming a more reliable supplier as a consequence."
+Nestlé guided us in closing the minor findings we had and becoming a more

 Tier 1 supplier, China

 Demonstrating compliance against the Nestlé Supplier Code was, for us, logical and we appreciated the fact that the Responsible Sourcing Audit report was also valid for clients other than Nestlé."